 - A statement that the referring health professional is available for coordination of care and welcomes a phone call to establish this.

-- For patients using Mental Health Services at UHC for their assessment, this letter may not be necessary.
-Rather, the required information will documented in your confidential medical chart.
+For patients using Mental Health Services at UHC for their assessment, this letter may not be necessary.
+Rather, the required information will be documented in your confidential medical chart.

 - The initial appointment will include a basic assessment, a detailed medical history, goal setting, and bloodwork (a patient cannot begin hormones until bloodwork has been reviewed – therefore a patient may opt to get their blood drawn before this appointment).